vectara/py-vectara-agentic/docs/usage.md

 ## Using Workflows

 vectara-agentic now supports custom workflows via the `run()` method, enabling you to define multi-step interactions with validated inputs and outputs.
-To learn more about workflows read [the documentation](https://docs.llamaindex.ai/en/stable/understanding/workflows/basic_flow/)
+To learn more about workflows read [the documentation](https://docs.llamaindex.ai/en/stable/understanding/workflows/basic_flow/) from LlamaIndex.

 ### Defining a Custom Workflow